 As many teams are returning to work in some form, business owners are facing an uncomfortable realization.
 The old frustrations with your employees—the ones you’d forgotten about or maybe only realized with a period of unprecedented space from your team—are still there.
-The things that weren't working before still aren’t working, with the added complexity of managing the ever-changing effects of the pandemic.
+The things that weren't working before still aren’t working.
 And many business owners are finding themselves saying, “I don't want to go back to the way things were.”

 This moment is an incredible opportunity to reset.
 It’s a chance to identify what your business looks like at its best—what you and your team look like at your best—and use that to do things differently.
 And this all starts with engaging your employees.

 But how do you do that?
 Well, the first step is realizing that you're actually the most important piece of the puzzle in defining your culture and team engagement as your team comes back to work.
 Every frustration about your people boils down to them not doing things the way you’d do them yourself.

 Think about it.
 You created a business that’s so successful, you literally couldn't do it by yourself, so you had to hire people.
 And that’s both your point of liberation and your point of disaster.
 Because if you just hire people without making sure that they’re aligned with your way—with what makes you successful as a company—there goes your reputation, there goes your return business, there goes your nights at home with your kids, because you're having to micromanage.